 The transformation of Serbia since the break-up of Yugoslavia in the 1990s has been very dynamic, to say the least.
 From a dictatorship heavily involved in the wars in Bosnia-Herzegovina and Kosovo bombed by NATO, via a peaceful revolution and democratization, towards a semi-authoritarian regime that has opened the EU accession negotiations in January of 2014.
-The current President Tomislav Nikolić, former leader of Serbian Progressive Party (SNS), is in power since May 2012.
-In April 2017 the next presidential elections will be held.
-Parliamentary elections were held in 2012, 2014 and 2016, always strengthening the coalition block of the SNS, dividing the opposition and decreasing their influence.
+In April 2017, outgoing Prime Minister Alexander Vucic (Serbian Progressive Party) was elected President by obtaining 55.02% of the votes.
+Consequently, mainly young people took it to the streets in Belgrade to protest against, what they see, as a move towards a dictatorship in Serbia.

 Want to get notified by mail when Serbia gets updated?